Note: I may earn money or products from the companies, products, or links mentioned in this post.

 8. Your child has the right to have their pain managed effectively.

-Sometimes Tylenol is just not enough – especially after a surgery.
+Sometimes Tylenol is just not enough – especially after surgery.
 If your child is in pain even after getting pain medication.
 Talk to your child’s doctor about what he can do to help your child and manage their pain more effectively.

 9. You can request that the hospital staff or doctor call your child’s pediatrician for a consult.